kevinolega/callcentertrainingtips/assets/pages/upwork.md

 ---
 ![Online Freelancing]({{ site.url }}/assets/img/online-freelancing.png).

+I put together this guide to help my friends get freelance clients.

+Some of the tips are written and some are in video format.

+Sign up to our mailing lists to receive updates on new lessons.

+Please let me know if you have any questions.

+Kevin

 ## HOW I INTRODUCE MYSELF TO CLIENTS

 <iframe width="560" height="315" src="https://www.youtube.com/embed/AzK7M1Y_O9w" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>